spatie/visit/README.md

 composer global require spatie/visit
 ```

-To colorize HTML, you should install [bat](https://github.com/sharkdp/bat).
+To colorize HTML, you should install [bat 0.20 or higher](https://github.com/sharkdp/bat).

 On macOS you can install bat using brew.